 Industrial action

-In-depth negotiations are ongoing nationally regarding the strikes in the meantime in the interests of an outcome that ends the dispute.
-As a single institution we have limited influence over decisions taken on the issues under dispute - however this current period of detailed discussion is a positive sign and we urge all parties involved in the negotiations to use it to reach common ground.
+Locally, negotiations are ongoing in the interests of an outcome that ends the dispute.
+This current period of detailed discussions is a positive sign and we are committed to negotiations to reach common ground on job security, organisation, workloads and casualisation.

 What industrial action is currently planned?

-In the current period of action, UCU members will be taking continuous action short of a strike, consisting of; working to contract; not undertaking any voluntary activities; not covering for absent colleagues; removing uploaded materials related to, and/or not sharing materials related to, lectures or classes that will be or have been cancelled as a result of strike action; not rescheduling lectures or classes cancelled due to strike action; and undertaking a marking and assessment boycott.
+In the current period of action, UCU members will be taking continuous action short of a strike, consisting of; working to contract; by not undertaking any voluntary activities and not covering for absent colleagues.

 What will this mean for students?

-The impact of industrial action can vary and is likely to be different in different areas; not all staff are UCU members and not all members take part in action.
-However, it is likely that marking for some exams and course work may be delayed (or otherwise impacted) and our priority will be doing all we can to mitigate the impact on students.
+The impact of industrial action can vary and is likely to be different in Divisions of the University; not all staff are UCU members and not all members take part in action.
+However, it is possible that some lectures may be impacted should there be staff absences and our priority will be doing all we can to mitigate the impact on students.

 We will be communicating with students regularly throughout, including setting out our principles in how we respond to industrial action.